Voices Of Innovation: DHL

 In DHL, we focus on solving problems, instead of merely testing specific technologies.
 Technology is simply the means to an end.
 In most cases, there are multiple ways to solve the problem.
 For example, if we want to increase the piece picking throughput in a warehouse, we could deploy a robotic Assisted Picking solution such as Locus robots or equip our existing workforce with Augmented Reality goggles that simplifies and optimizes their picking routines.
-Both would help to achieve the goal but would require different operational setups.
+Both would help to achieve the goal but would require different operational setups and paths to deployment.

 To decide on which technology should be trialed for which use case, we develop a deep understanding of the actual issues at hand, the as-is processes in place and our customer and operations’ objectives.
 After which, it is critical to determine which technologies and solutions will meet all or most requirements, including expected benefits/ROI, and cost of solution.